abc1929/EECS341_Project/README.md

 - dataflow: redditapi -> scrapers -> jsons -> processing  -> sql code for building database
 - hosting sql on https://aws.amazon.com/free/ ?

+##### Interesting and practical application.
+Please see the comments below.
+1. Please also provide relational schema.
+2. If user is identified by username, how to deal with the situation that multiple users have same username?
+Please consider userID as primary key.
+3. Can you explain what are link karma and comment karma and the difference between them?
+4. Can multiple users be the moderators of a single subreddits?
+5. You cannot link Users and Trophy directly in ER diagram.
+Put a many-to-many relation between them.
+To make it clear, it's better to put relations between every pair of entities, even for 1-to-many and 1-to-1 relations.
+6. Consider full participations between: Posts and Users, Posts and Subreddit, Comments and Posts, Subscribes and Subreddit, etc.